GoogleChrome/developer.chrome.com/site/en/blog/sqlite-wasm-in-the-browser-backed-by-the-origin-private-file-system/index.md

 consistently read unflushed modifications and the availability of a synchronous variant on dedicated workers, significantly improves performance and unblocks new use cases.

-As you can imagine, the last point of the project's goals, _Support for persistent client-side storage using available JavaScript APIs_ specifically, comes with strict performance requirements regarding persisting data to the database file.
+As you can imagine, the last point of the project's goals, Support for persistent client-side storage using available JavaScript APIs, comes with strict performance requirements regarding persisting data to the database file.
 This is where the Origin Private File System, and, more specifically, the [`createSyncAccessHandle()`](https://developer.mozilla.org/docs/Web/API/FileSystemFileHandle/createSyncAccessHandle)